THUYimingLi/THUYimingLi.github.io/_pages/about.md

 [<font color='orange'>The ATT&CK Matrix of AI Security</font>](https://aisecmatrix.org/) (It is the first technical report comprehensively covering different kinds of security threats in the full cycle of an AI system.)

 ## News
 * 08/2021: I am invited as the Senior PC Member of AAAI 2022.
-* 07/2021: One paper is accepted by ICCV 2021.
+* 07/2021: One paper is accepted by the ICCV 2021.
-* 07/2021: So glad that our paper 'Defending against Model Stealing via Verifying Embedded External Features' is awarded the Adversarial for Good Award by ICML AdvML Workshop, 2021.
-Looking forward to discussing it at the workshop in July 24, 2021.
+* 07/2021: So glad that our paper 'Defending against Model Stealing via Verifying Embedded External Features' is awarded the Best Paper of Adversarial for Good Award by the ICML AdvML Workshop, 2021.
 * 07/2021: I am invited as the PC Member of IJCAI and ICLR 2022.
 * 07/2021: So glad to be awarded the TBSI Excellence Scholarship, 2021.

 ## Publications and Preprints
-\* indicates equal contribution; ^ indicates corresponding author
+\* indicates equal contribution
+^ indicates corresponding author

 ### Backdoor Learning
 * [Backdoor Learning: A Survey](https://arxiv.org/abs/2007.08745)<br>